Learn why backlighting with Light Tape is the way to go, and how we are different than LEDs.

 Light Tape is coated over a surface with phosphors that is a meter wide.
 These phosphors glow with electricity and the entire surface lights evenly.
 Like a long continuous giant poster board that glows.

 LEDs are single point sources of light.
-Phosphors are coated on the tip of the LED module.
-The LEDS are then spread out on a ribbon at different spacings.
+LED backlighting is spread out on a ribbon at different spacings.

 If your surface is translucent to transparent, use Light Tape®.
 If your surface is very opaque to very dense, LEDs may be the better option.
 Test the material and give us a ring if you want our opinion, we don’t want to offer a light that doesn’t make our customers happy.
 We’ll let you know upfront if we think your surface may be too dense for Light Tape®